Get

 Conclusion

 There are many interesting facts surrounding Great Danes.
 These dogs have a noble history as hunting and working dogs while being excellent guardians and faithful companions.
-Great Danes are one of the most popular purebred dogs in the world and have been made the official state dog for Pennsylvania and the national dog of Germany.
+Great Danes are one of the most popular purebred dogs in the world and have been made the official state dog for Pennsylvania, and are widely recognized as a symbolic German breed.

 Their popularity has earned them a place in a popular television series and has even been on record as the tallest dog in the world.